CAMSCSC/GitBook-Learn/software/worldmachine/worldmachine.md

 This is the 3D view which allows you to see the terrain mocked up with a texture and colors as well as shading (all of which can be toggled).

 ![](wmhands2d.PNG)
+A 2D view (useful for texturing) with heightmap textures and shading.